Updated March 2026

 It’s true that rates and inflation are factors in buyer affordability and demand.
 A 1% difference in a 30-yr mortgage translates to a $75 difference per month for every 100K you borrow.
 With the low inventory, we know some buyers have been in the market for a while now.

-In September, the rate on a 30-yr fixed mortgage remained less than 6.5%.
+Since last fall, the rate on a 30-yr fixed mortgage has remained less than 6.5%, even dipping closer to 6%.
 This number can vary based on your debt to income ratio, your down payment, and credit.
 So while you may read about 6.3% rates, the range may start at somewhere close to 6%.

 Keep in mind that lowering rates increases the buyer demand.
-The 30-yr fixed mortgage rate recently decreased from 6.6% in the first week of August to 6.3% in the first week of October.
-Over the same time period, the number of applications for a 30-yr fixed mortgage increased by 54%.
+When the 30-yr fixed mortgage rate decreased from 6.6% in the first week of August 2025 to 6.3% in the first week of October 2025, the number of applications for a 30-yr fixed mortgage increased by 54%.
+(Data from Mortgage News Daily)

 FORECAST FOR HOME VALUE

-Even if areas show differences in supply and demand, there is uniformity in the home value forecasts for the next 12 months.
-By county: +1.3% in Philadelphia, +1.8% in Delaware, +1.6% in Montgomery, +1.6% in Bucks, +1.6% in Chester, +1.6 in Burlington, +1.6 in Camden, 1.8% in Gloucester, 1.6% in Salem* (Zillow Home Value Forecast).
-The uniformity of these predictions is a sign that the market will not be jumping up or down.
+forecasts for the next 12 months.
+By county: +1.1% in Philadelphia, +1.2% in Delaware, +1.1% in Montgomery, +1.1% in Bucks, +1.1% in Chester, +1.1 in Burlington, +1.3 in Camden, 1.2% in Gloucester, 1.1% in Salem* (Zillow Home Value Forecast).
+As with the forecasts in the fall, the uniformity of these predictions is a sign that the market will not be jumping up or down.
 This is good for both buyers or sellers that have been trying to catch the “best time” to buy or list.

+Inventory has been the subject of almost every market update since we started these in 2018, and this one is no different.
 For sellers, inventory is still considered low.
-In the suburbs, the market still favors sellers, however, buyers are not reacting the same way they did last year.
-For example, the average days on market across all surrounding counties has increased 15% compared to last year.
+In the suburbs, the market still favors sellers, however, buyers are not reacting the same way they did two years ago in a similar market.
+For example, the average days on market across all surrounding counties increased 8% compared to the year before.
 In the city, new listings are being absorbed at a steady (not rapid) pace, reflecting a more balanced market.
+In some areas, buyers have more leverage than sellers right now.
 Listing your home with market pricing and perfect presentation gives you the best advantage to sell in this market.
 When you sit with us for a listing appointment, we pull data specific to your zip code or neighborhood, which may be different from the city-wide or suburb-wide data.
 This hyper-local report can better predict your home’s competition.
 We can help you put together a pricing strategy based on statistics and your motivation.

 Philly Home Girls agents want to empower you with all the knowledge you need to make a decision about your real estate goals.
 We are ready to be your in-market leader, expert negotiator, fiduciary advocate, and overall guide through this process.
 If you are curious about the home buying or selling process or want to learn more about the current market, we’d love to set up a chat to answer all your questions.